pesieber/.cime/README.md

 # .cime
-CIME configuration files for running CESM/CTSM on pizdaint.
-Install as $HOME/.cime
+CIME configuration files for running CESM/CTSM on pizdaint: has to be att $HOME/.cime